In The Press

 Back from Cuba, Ann Abel captures the essence of this intriguing and evolving nation—and the insider experience you get while traveling with GeoEx.
 She writes: “Given the staggering growth in people-to-people trips, it’s safe to stay those locals are in high demand.
 GeoEx snapped up the cream of the crop.”

 Jennine Cohen, a GeoEx Cuba expert, says, “Right now there is very limited availability on flights to Cuba.
-Once commercial airlines routes are opened up, our travelers will have many more options along with more convenient flight times and better connections from key cities.”
+Once commercial airline routes are opened up, our travelers will have many more options along with more convenient flight times and better connections from key cities.”

 Skip the Sweater: Give the Gift of an Experience They’ll Never Forget – Men’s Journal, 2015